Inter-Frame Compression for Dynamic Point Cloud Geometry Coding

 \section{Proposed Method}

 The proposed lossy inter-frame point cloud geometry compression framework is illustrated in Fig. \ref{system}.
 We employ sparse tensors and sparse convolutions to decrease the computational complexity of the network so it can process two PC frames.
-The solution is inspired by the PCGCv2 \cite{PCGCv2} multiscale point cloud geometry compression (PCGC) work.
+The solution takes inspiration from the PCGCv2 \cite{PCGCv2} multiscale point cloud geometry compression (PCGC) work.
 PCGCv2 is an intra-frame point cloud compression scheme suitable for static point clouds.
-Our inter-frame prediction scheme uses an encoder and decoder network similar to PCGCv2 along with a novel prediction network to predict a feature embedding for the current PC frame from the previous PC frame.
-We calculate the residual between the predicted and ground truth features and transmit the residuals along with the three-times downsampled coordinates.
+The proposed inter-frame compression framework employs an encoder and decoder network similar to PCGCv2 along with a novel inter-prediction module to predict the feature embedding of the current PC frame from the previous PC frame.
+The proposed inter-prediction module employs a specific version of generalized sparse convolution \cite{minkowski} with different input and output coordinates denoted as \textit{GSConv} to perform motion estimation in the feature domain.
+The inter-prediction module is a standalone module that can be employed with different network architectures.
+The residual between the predicted and ground truth features are calculated and then these residuals along with the three-times downsampled coordinates are transmitted to the receiver.
 The three-times downsampled coordinates are losslessly encoded by an octree encoder using G-PCC \cite{gpcc}, whereas the residual features are encoded in a lossy manner using factorized entropy model to predict the probability distribution for arithmetic coding.
 It should be noted that in our system, the encoder and prediction network is present both at the transmitter as well as the receiver.
 We train the networks with joint reconstruction and bit-rate loss to optimize rate distortion.
 We provide a detailed description of all our modules in subsequent discussions.